 Testsigma simplifies your job by managing multiple browser environments.
 You can use the cloud infrastructure if you don’t have the physical infrastructure for running parallel browser sessions on multiple devices.

-Steps to automate Cross Browser Testing using Testsigma
+Steps to automate Cross Browser Testing for continuous delivery using Testsigma

 For performing Cross Browser Testing in Testsigma, we need to follow the below steps:

 1. Create one or more Test Cases and add a few Test Steps